bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:52:57

-Right, But people are also scared.
+Right, but people are also scared.
 I've met enough people who had very interesting ideas that I believe should be BIPs.
 They just don't do it because everybody is terrified of having to deal with it, right?

 Sjors Provoost: 00:53:07